downson-lang/downson/SPECIFICATION.md

 Complex types differ from primitive types in the following aspects:

-  * apart from some edge-cases, values of complex types cannot be represented by literals,
+  * apart from some edge-cases, values of complex types cannot be represented by *primitive literals*,
   * as a consequence, *value override* is not defined for complex types.

 Downson supports the following built-in complex types: